 Under this theematic fund, EPIM supports projects of civil society organisations who aim to:

-- Increase EU institutions’ role in monitoring and providing guidance to EU Member States on the transposition, interpretation and application of the Citizens’ Rights Directive, and strengthen EU funding for the protection of mobile EU citizens’ access to rights, including through appropriate funding streams;
+- Increase EU institutions’ role in monitoring and providing guidance to EU Member States on the transposition, interpretation and application of the Citizens’ Rights Directive, and in addressing issues related to mobile EU citizens’ access to rights, including through appropriate funding streams;

-- Increase the extent to which mobile EU citizens can effectively secure access to/are aware of their entitlements, and have access to effective accountability mechanisms.
+- Increase the extent to which EU mobile citizens are informed of, and have adequate access to, their entitlements and effective accountability mechanisms.